vascokk/rivus_cep/README.md

 The project is in its infancy and there is a number of limitations/TODOs:

+- join-less queries should not keep the events in memory;
 - more aggregation functions are yet to be implemented;
 - using event aliases is mandatory;
-- only sliding windows are supported (no 'batch' windows);
+- only sliding windows are supported (no 'batch' or 'tumbling'  windows);
-- no benchmarks at all;
+- no benchmarks done;
-- extensive testing needed.
+- needs extensive testing.

-###Contributions

-Contributions and suggestions are most appreciated!